Skip to content

 The whole body PET imaging showed that Katya has lesions in her liver, but they are inactive.
 These metastases were impossible to remove during surgery, so the doctor decided to destroy them with chemotherapy.
 We believe that they will never reactivate!

-The next full examination is planned for the end of February - beginning of March.
+The next full examination is planned for the end of February – beginning of March.
 We are still hoping that Katya will be able to receive anti-relapse therapy, since she is at high risk for recurrence.
 We are trying hard to find the money and not waste precious time!
-We are very thankful to everyone who supports us and donates money for Katyusha!
-Thank you for your care!”
+We are very thankful to everyone who supports us and donates money for Katyusha!” – Alina, Katya’s mom

 March 12, 2010: Katya was examined in Singapore.
 She is confirmed to be in remission!
 We are continuing raising funds for anti-relapse therapy.
 The children with stage IV neuroblastoma (Katya’s diagnosis) who undergo this procedure double their survival chances.

 Jan 27, 2011: Unfortunately, Katya had a relapse in her skull bones and soft tissue.
 She needs to travel for treatment abroad again, as anti-relapse therapy is not offered in Ukraine.
-Katya will travel to a clinic in London for anti-relapse therapy.
-The bill from the clinic is high - 87,000 GBP, but other clinics’ estimates were even larger.
-Doctor Lee who treated Katya in Singapore approved this approach that will include chemotherapy and MIBG therapy.
 Katyusha does not know yet that she has a very difficult treatment ahead that she has to tolerate, endure and win.
-But I know that I will help and together we will overcome cancer and it will leave her llife forever!
+But I know that I will help and together we will overcome cancer and it will leave her life forever!

 Katya’s mom